-During the CLOUD-04 campaign in June and July 2011, data of multi-component nucleation were obtained at the CLOUD chamber involving sulphuric acid and water vapour and adding either ammonia, dimethylamine or biogenic organic vapours (pinanediol, PD).
-PD is a surrogate first-generation product from the important biogenic vapour alpha-pinene, which is further oxidised by ozone and OH radicals to form more highly oxidised organic substances.
-Ammonia and dimethylamine concentrations were determined with an ion chromatograph (Praplan et al., 2012) while concentrations of organic compounds were measured with a proton-transfer-reaction time of flight (PTR-TOF-MS; Schnitzhofer et al., 2013).
-The nucleation events were started by switching on the UV light, which initialises the OH formation from ozone photolysis and leads to the production of H2SO4 (Kupc et al., 2011).
-While pinanediol is present in the chamber, the produced OH radicals would also contribute to reactions with pinanediol, competing in this way with the sulphuric acid production (Schobesberger et al., 2013; Riccobono et al., 2014).
+During the CLOUD-04 campaign in June and July 2011, data of multi-component nucleation were obtained at the CLOUD chamber involving sulfuric acid and water vapour and adding either ammonia, dimethylamine or biogenic organic vapours (pinanediol, PD).
+PD is a surrogate firstgeneration product from the important biogenic vapour $\alpha$ pinene, which is further oxidised by ozone and OH radicals to form more highly oxidised organic substances.
+Ammonia and dimethylamine concentrations were determined with an ion chromatograph (Praplan et al., 2012) while concentrations of organic compounds were measured with a PTR-TOF-MS (Schnitzhofer et al., 2014).
+The nucleation events were started by switching on the UV light, which initiates the OH formation from ozone photolysis and leads to the production of H2SO4 (Kupc et al., 2011).
+While pinanediol is present in the chamber, the produced OH radicals would also contribute to reactions with pinanediol, competing in this way with the sulfuric acid production (Schobesberger et al., 2013; Riccobono et al., 2014).